 UF’s Health Care Center is comprehensive providing both primary and specialty care, including dentistry.
 If it is not a medical emergency or life-threatening circumstance, it is recommended that they go online to request an appointment.
 If it is a medical concern that needs attention that day, having the patient data form filled out in advance.

 UF Health Shands Hospital has been recognized as one of the best hospitals in Florida.
 UF Health has four Emergency Centers as well as after-hour facilities.
 They are also affiliated with Care Spot Urgent Care which has three locations in Gainesville.
-Have your student fill out and drop off an Authorization to Release form when they begin college.
+Have your students fill out and drop off an Authorization to Release form when they begin college.
 It is up to them as to how much access they want to allow you.
 There is nothing worse than calling to find out how your sick or injured student is and being told the doctor is not authorized to talk with you.

 Also, we recommend having your student get a flu shot.
 This past year, my daughter got really sick twice; once with the bad flu and once for a bad virus.
 It was difficult to get an appointment during flu season (seems that most students and teachers all got hit with the flu).
 Read our blog here to find out places for the flu shot.
 Another consideration is to ask your family doctor for a recommendation of a general practitioner doctor in Gainesville.
 Yes, your fees pay for the student health center but her now having a Gainesville doctor will make getting an appointment a little easier.
 They are going to be at college for four years so establishing a relationship early may be worth it when the time comes that your student needs to be seen (although all bets are off when the flu season hits its peak)